UniversalDependencies/docs/_en/dep/acl-relcl.md

 But *the ceremony when we became citizens* could be used to refer to a particular ceremony held around the time of becoming a citizen, as opposed to some other ceremony held at some other time; the modifier can be fronted as an `advmod` within the higher clause: *When we became citizens, the ceremony...*.
 This is the `acl` interpretation.

 Illustrating the contrast with *where*:
-- The economy where Kim lives is struggling: `acl`.
-Cf.: Where Kim lives, the economy is struggling.
 - The house where Kim grew up is on Elm Street: free relative with `acl:relcl`.
-Cf.: the house in which place Kim grew up; #Where Kim grew up, the house is on Elm Street.
+Cf.: the house in which Kim grew up; #Where Kim grew up, the house is on Elm Street.
+- The economy where Kim lives is struggling: probably `acl`, interpreted like *Where Kim lives, the economy is struggling.*

 [^2]: Or, formally, *wherein*.